About Historic Fair hill

 Historic Fair Hill cares for seven gardens in the Fairhill neighborhood with community partners.

 The abundant gardens, full of flowers and vegetables, offer beauty, peace, fresh healthy food, and opportunity for young people to learn job related skills.
 The teenage garden interns learn to plant, water, weed, harvest and prepare the food for the summer farm stand.
-Two school gardens welcome classes to see how food grows , what plant parts are edible.
+Three school gardens welcome classes to see how food grows , what plant parts are edible.
 Children quickly learn to eat fresh carrots, spinach, and broccoli.

 Scroll to Top